jbroadway/docs/docs/1.0/creator-tools/generating-colliders-on-characters.md

 > _The pelvis, shoulders, and eyes have extra colliders we don't need._

-To do this all you have to do is drag the bone to exclude from the hierarchy window to the word **Exclude Transform** and it will add it to the list.
+To do this all you have to do is drag the bone to exclude from the **Hierarchy** window onto the **Exclude Transforms** text in the **Inspector** and it will add it to the list.
 You can also increment the size by one and then drag the bone from the hierarchy to the empty space on the list.

 ![Exclude transforms list](https://www.flipsidexr.com/files/docs/screenshots/colliders-exclude-transforms.png)